New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 O(n) time, O(min(n, charset)) space

-Topics that show up most in coding screens
+Which topics show up most in coding screens?

 Most screening rounds for analyst, data, and software roles pull from a small set of patterns.
 Practising by pattern beats grinding random problems, because interviewers reuse the patterns, not the exact questions.